usnistgov/jsfive/README.md

 # jsfive: A pure javascript HDF5 file reader

-jsfive is a library for reading (not writing, at the moment) HDF5 files using pure javascript, such as in the browser.
+jsfive is a library for reading (not writing) HDF5 files using pure javascript, such as in the browser.
 It is based on the [pyfive](https://github.com/jjhelmus/pyfive) pure-python implementation of an HDF5 reader.
 Not all features of HDF5 are supported, but some key ones that are:

 * data chunking